Last updated on November 4th, 2024 at 09:46 am

 The Christmas season in Portugal is a joyous time filled with parties, activities, and delicious meals with friends and family.
-If you find yourself in Portugal this Christmas, or if you’re hosting friends from Portugal and want to make them feel at home, read our Remitly guide to Portugal Christmas traditions, including customs, foods, and popular holiday activities.
+If you find yourself in Portugal this Christmas, or if you’re hosting friends from Portugal and want to make them feel at home, or you are moving to Portugal and want to celebrate like a local, read our Remitly guide to Portugal Christmas traditions, including customs, foods, and popular holiday activities.

 How do you say “Merry Christmas” in Portuguese?